-10. Pupils with Special Educational Needs, Disabilities or Health Issues
+16. Pupils with Special Educational Needs, Disabilities or Health Issues

-We recognise that pupils with special educational needs (SEN) or disabilities or certain health conditions can face additional safeguarding challenges, additional barriers can exist when recognising abuse and neglect in this group, including:

-- Assumptions that indicators of possible abuse such as behaviour, mood and injury relate to the child's condition without further exploration - Pupils being more prone to peer group isolation or bullying (including prejudice-based bullying) than other pupils - The potential for pupils with SEN, disabilities or certain health conditions being disproportionately impacted by behaviours such as bullying, without outwardly showing any signs - Communication barriers and difficulties in managing or reporting these challenges
+- 16.1.
+We recognise that pupils with special educational needs (SEN) or disabilities or certain health conditions can face additional safeguarding challenges, additional barriers can exist when recognising abuse and neglect in this group, including: - Assumptions that indicators of possible abuse such as behaviour, mood and injury relate to the child's condition without further exploration - Pupils being more prone to peer group isolation or bullying (including prejudice-based bullying) than other pupils - The potential for pupils with SEN, disabilities or certain health conditions being disproportionately impacted by behaviours such as bullying, without outwardly showing any signs - Communication barriers and difficulties in managing or reporting these challenges - 16.2.
 We offer extra pastoral support for these pupils.
-This includes:
+Please refer to Appendix 5 for further information regarding pastoral support offered. - 16.3.
+Any abuse involving pupils with SEND will require close liaison with the DSL (or deputy) and the SENCO.